Prompting Robot Teams with Natural Language: Evaluations

-The proposed method also enables robots to be initialized non-uniformly, both physically as well as in their initial RNN states through natural language.
-This can be seen in the three samples shown in \Cref{fig:e0_multiroom_evals}(left), where we allow robots to be initialized in same/different rooms.
-We show quantitative analysis in \Cref{fig:e0_multiroom_evals}(right) by initializing robots in all six unique configurations for each method, evaluated over $500$ runs.
+Our method also enables robots to be initialized non-uniformly (same/different rooms), both physically as well as in their initial RNN states through natural language, as seen in the three samples in \Cref{fig:e0_multiroom_evals}(left).
+We show quantitative analysis in \Cref{fig:e0_multiroom_evals}(right) by initializing robots in all six unique configurations for each method, {trained for \num{1e6} frames} and evaluated over $500$ runs.
 Clearly, when the team is initialized in the rightmost room, all methods perform equally well ($=\SI{100}{\percent}$), since the only sub-task then is to navigate to their respective goals.
-In the same vein, initialization in `room-2' is only slightly worse since it adds only one additional sub-task.
-For all other initializations, only our language-driven RNN method succeeds in completing the entire task reliably, especially in the hardest configuration where the robots are spread evenly (one in each room).
-For evaluation, we report the best policy obtained in \num{1.6e6} frames, which suffices for our method to reach near-perfect accuracy.
-Although baseline, language-free, RL methods eventually learn under predictable initializations, their catastrophic failures under ``random'' and ``even'' initializations persist, as these require asymmetric behaviors that are considerably harder to learn.
+Similarly, initialization in `room-2' is only slightly worse since it adds only one additional sub-task.
+For all other initializations, only the language-driven RNN method succeeds in completing the entire task reliably---especially in the hardest configuration where the robots are spread evenly (one in each room).
+Although the baseline, language-free RL methods eventually learn under predictable initializations, their catastrophic failures under ``random'' and ``even'' initializations persist, as these require asymmetric behaviors that are considerably harder to learn.

-This success notwithstanding, our method does exhibit some susceptibility in the `random' and `even' configurations.
-We attribute this to noise and ambiguity in the language initialization step, such that a sufficiently incorrect expression (with very little correspondence to the task) can produce an incorrect mapping into an automaton's state.
-An example from our evaluations is, ``\textit{Exploration drones, activate the three room switches from left to right; then move into room four and finalize at the goal}'' with a sub-task ``\textit{Units, make your way smoothly to the second release plate in the room after the left-most bay near the middle divider gate; signal ready when the ring glows}''.
-We provide more details for such cases on the website.
+{We note that} our method does exhibit some susceptibility in the `random' and `even' configurations.
+We attribute this to {highly divergent language initializations:} a sufficiently {meaningless} expression can produce an incorrect mapping into an automaton's state.
+As an instance from our \href{https://sites.google.com/view/prompting-teams}{website}, \textit{``Exploration drones, activate the three room switches from left to right; then move into room four and finalize at the goal''} with a sub-task \textit{``Units, make your way smoothly to the second release plate in the room after the left-most bay near the middle divider gate; signal ready when the ring glows''}.